-Marathi Shala of Kansas City is an endeavor solely run by a group of devoted volunteers.
-The Shala was started in 2014.
+The Marathi Shala of Kansas City is a community-driven initiative, started in 2014 and run entirely by a team of dedicated volunteers.

-Since its inception, the primary objective of the Shala is to teach kids to speak, read and write in Marathi while introducing them to our rich Marathi cultural heritage.
+The primary goal of the Shala is to help children speak, read, and write in Marathi, while also introducing them to the richness of Marathi culture and traditions.

-Kids from ages 5 years and up learn Marathi in a structured environment, while having fun.
-Classes are held on every Sunday on a weekly basis.
+Children aged 5 years and above learn Marathi in a structured yet fun environment, with classes held every Sunday on a weekly basis.

 For enrollment and additional information, email us at marathishala@mmkansascity.org.